-Cool blues and warm purple hues were the backdrop for elements of these winter wedding invitations for Alan and Debbie.
+Cool blues and warm purple hues were the backdrop for elements of these custom winter wedding invitations for Alan and Debbie.
 A later-in-life wedding meant that there was a gravity to the event, but Alan and Debbie share a great sense of humor and bring joy with them everywhere they go.
 This absolutely needed to be evident throughout this winter invitation suite.
-They wanted it to be nice but not too fancy and legible, but not stuffy.
+They wanted it to be easy to read and nice but not too stuffy.

 The Save the Dates